alexprotom/rust-dicom-station/README.md

-number of masks per dataset — visibility, display color, active selection, volume in cm³, per-stroke undo, delete — and **→RS** converts a mask to RTSTRUCT closed planar contours (marching squares per slice, stitched and decimated), appending it to the active structure set so it renders like any ROI and rides the existing DICOM export.
+number of masks per dataset — visibility, display color, active selection, volume in cm³, per-stroke undo, delete — and **→RS** converts a mask to RTSTRUCT closed planar contours (marching squares per slice, stitched and decimated), appending it to the active structure set — or creating one when the study has no RTSTRUCT — so it renders like any ROI and rides the existing DICOM export.

-**Interaction** (shown in the status bar):
+**Interaction** (the bindings for the active tool are shown in the status bar, and in full under *Help*):

 | Input | Action |
 |---|---|